brainsandspace/roz/README.md

 - [ ] there is currently an issue with chokidar when deleting an empty directory
   - see [issue on Github](https://github.com/paulmillr/chokidar/issues/566)
 - [x] get webpack working for server file so I can use babel (and then use async await)
+- [ ] different behavior on mobile where you can more easily zoom by hand